FiwareAtSupCom/LoraWan/README.md

 }
 ```

-### 5.  show the DHT11 entity from Orion context broker
+### 5. Show the DHT11 entity from Orion context broker

 -   GET request to: